Skip to main content

 Preparing your CSV

 Not sure about the exact column names?
-Download the CSV template from the import dialog — it includes every standard and custom field for the sign types in your organisation.
+Download the CSV template from the import dialog — it includes every standard field with an example row.

 Importing